Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 As shown in the chart above, Tesla used to have a debt-to-asset ratio that averaged around 45% prior to fiscal 2020.

-However, this figure has since declined and dropped to only 10% as of Q2 2022.
+However, this figure has since declined and dropped to only 7.6% as of Q4 2022.

-At this ratio, Tesla’s capital structure was only 10% debt and the rest was equity as well as other liabilities.
+At this ratio, Tesla’s capital structure was less than 10% debt and the rest was equity as well as other liabilities.

 Again, the declining ratio reinforces the idea that Tesla has shifted from debt-fueled financing to equity-fueled financing.